MariaPZ1/WHSTechNotes/journal.md

 | Sally   | Chocolate | graduation    | $35.00 |
 | Michael | Vanilla   | Farewell party| $37.00 |
 | Emma    | Carrot    | Birthday      | $39.00 |
+# May 5, 2025
+I don't think 100 unarmed people could beat a silverback gorilla because the gorilla is much stronger, faster and heavy than any human.
+Even with a lot of people, fear and chaos would make it hard to work together, and many would get hurt quickly.
+Making this idea go viral is also risky.
+Because it spreads the wrong message about animals and make people forget how dangerous they really are.
+Online trends often focus more on shock than truth, and that can chamge how people think in harmful ways.